TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.ttk.rst

           Specifies a minimum width for the element.
 If less than zero, the base image's width is used as a default.

-      If "from" is used as the value of *etype*, :meth:`element_create` will clone an existing
+      If "kutoka" is used as the value of *etype*, :meth:`element_create` will clone an existing
-      element. *args* is expected to contain a themename, from which the element will be cloned, and optionally an element to clone from.
+      element. *args* is expected to contain a themename, kutoka which the element will be cloned, and optionally an element to clone kutoka.
-      If this element to clone from is not specified, an empty element will be used. *kw* is discarded.
+      If this element to clone kutoka is not specified, an empty element will be used. *kw* is discarded.